gabriel/swiftui-routes/README.md

 Routes are based on either URLs (loosely coupled) or Types (strongly coupled).

+Route values don't have to implement Hashable, only Routable.

 ## URL

 URL registered routes are loosely coupled, good for deep linking and complex package dependencies.